vinnyroca/3D_Software/docs/1_MayaInterface.md

 ### Snapping

 Snapping is one of the core features of Maya and many 3D applications.
 By using snapping, we can precisely place objects.
-Snapping in many is controlled by holding different hot keys:
+Snapping in Maya is controlled by holding different hot keys:

 - `v` - vertex snapping
 - `x` - grid snapping
 - `c` - edge snapping

+You can either use the center of the gizmo to snap on all Axes or you can snap along one particular Axis.

 Examples: